splunk/splunk-operator/docs/Examples.md

 * `searchheadcluster`: `shc`
 * `licensemaster`: `lm`

-All the custom resources that support a `replicas` field can be scaled using the `kubectl scale` command:
+All CR's that support a `replicas` field can be scaled using the `kubectl scale` command.
+For example:

 ```
 $ kubectl scale idc example --replicas=5